 Are you interested in health and health care?
 Broaden your opportunities with a minor in medical studies.
-This provides an introduction to clinical medicine though it does not take the place of pre-med academic preparation for those who plan to apply to medical school.
+It provides an introduction to clinical medicine and other health professions.
+The minor does not take the place of pre-med academic preparation for those who plan to apply to medical school.

-The minor program in medical studies focuses on preparing students for work in clinical medicine, to include both direct and indirect patient care.
+The minor program in medical studies focuses on preparing students for employment in health care and clinical medicine, including in both direct and indirect patient care.

-Students take coursework in historical aspects of medicine and in the impact of violence upon health, in health disparities, and in leadership and professionalism.
-Students have the option of selecting an internship course that will enhance application of core concepts.
+Students take coursework in historical aspects of medicine, ethics in health care, and leadership and professionalism.
+Students have the option of selecting an internship course that enhances the application of core concepts.

 All students are required to meet general university admission requirements: